brodeau/gonzag/README.md

 # gonzag

-A Python3 package for the interpolation of 2D (O)GCM gridded dataset onto 1D satellite tracks.
+A Python3 package for the interpolation of 2D (O)GCM gridded (aka rasterized) data onto 1D satellite tracks.

 ## What I do

-I interpolate, in space and time, the *sea surface height* (*aka* SSH, or any other 2D field) provided onto the horizontal non-regular gridded domain of an ocean GCM onto a satellite track.
-The satellite track is provided as time-series of the form *time(t), longitude(t), latitude(t)*, as usually found for along-track satellite data products.
+I interpolate, both in space and time, the *sea surface height* (or any other 2D field) provided onto the horizontal grid (regular or irregular)  onto a 1-dimensional satellite track.
+The satellite track is provided as a time-series of the form `time(t), longitude(t), latitude(t)`, as usually found in along-track satellite data products.

-Both SSH `2D+time` data of the model and along track data of the satellite are provided as netCDF files (soon Zarr!) and must share a common time-period.
+The `2D+time` data of the model and the along-track data of the satellite must be provided in two separate netCDF files and must share a common period of time.

 2D space interpolation is performed through the bilinear method.

-As an output gonzag ...
 <br>

 ## Why